ASO and holidays. App page optimization from «Boo!» to «Ho-ho-ho!»

 - Visual optimization which means customizing graphic elements like icon or screenshots in order to increase app conversion.
 For example, the most obvious step is to add snow on New Year’s Eve, spooky attributes on Halloween’s Eve, and hearts on Valentine’s Day.

-- Search engine optimization means including relevant keywords in text elements.
+- Search optimization means including relevant keywords in text elements.
 The relevance of queries like ‘New Year’s gifts’, ‘Black Friday’, and ‘Halloween costume’ is short-term, but it can bring you significant traffic at the right moment.
 These keywords are just examples.
 There is no universal winner’s keyword pack for the holidays and queries should be selected carefully for each specific app.